ChrisZ-B612/ChrisZ-B612.github.io/blogs/Chapter 3, This.md

 * The activation object always returns *this* value as null, consequencely, to global object.

-* When function called as the constructor, the new operator calls the internal [[Construct]] method of the A function which, in turn, after object creation, calls the internal [[Call]] method, all the same function A, having provided as this value newly created object.
+* When function called as the constructor, the new operator calls the internal [[Construct]] method of the function which, in turn, after object creation, calls the internal [[Call]] method, all the same function, having provided as *this* value newly created object.

 ### 参考资料
 [ECMA-262-3 in detail.
 Chapter 3.
 This.](http://dmitrysoshnikov.com/ecmascript/chapter-3-this/)